top of page

 Event 3

-Such would be catastrophic for any author.
-If you find yourself writing a story that feels shallow, it may be because it has insufficient internal conflict.
+Such a situation would be catastrophic for any author.
+If you find yourself writing a story that feels shallow, it may be because it lacks internal conflict.

 If a novel is really two novels, then you must consider the endings of two stories.
 I'm in the process of writing the end of a novel where both stories collide.
 Such is tricky to write because both stories must be believed and accepted by the readers.
 However, the two stories are in conflict with each other.
-I'm having to get blank sheets of paper and write each step bit-by-bit because there are many pieces that must fit tightly together.
+I have to get blank sheets of paper and write each step bit by bit because there are many pieces that must fit tightly together.

 No one is safe

-The acclaimed movie director Alfred Hitchcock was famous for showing something troublesome toward the beginning of the movie and then backing off and letting the viewers worry about it for the rest of the film.
+The acclaimed movie director Alfred Hitchcock is famous for showing something troublesome at the beginning of the movie, then backing off and letting the viewers worry about it for the rest of the film.

 In the spirit of Hitchcock, do something emotionally terrible to one of your main characters early on.
 The readers will fret about him or her for the remainder of your story.